vishvAsa/notes/backup/knowledge-preservation.md

 #### Religious oral tradition
 Eg. Vedas.

-#### Metal plates
+#### Nickel
-Metal plates risk being stolen, melted and reused in a metal-scarce world.

-Metal engraving is relatively easy with a CNC machine.

-Modern attempts:
+##### Durability
+- Pure 100% nickel; Nickel has no half-life; it's a stable element; it lasts forever
+- Nickel is used in ocean motors and in rockets because of its properties.
+Stainless steel only needs 7% of nickel to make it not rust
+- Hard metal that is difficult to damage physically.
+Withstands exposure to a wide range of chemicals.
+Does not oxidize
+- Biological organisms cannot consume or damage it.
+- Not affected by radiation, heat, cold, humidity, moisture or even immersion in freshwater; salt water can gradually affect it but even after many thousands of years of constant salt water exposure, the content is retrievable,
+- Still readable even after thousands of years exposed to oxygen or submerged in water
+- 2000 degree Fahrenheit sustained direct heat from a blowtorch will not damage it
+- Electric and magnetic fields have no effect on it.
+Strong radiation from nuclear blasts, high energy cosmic rays, or electromagnetic pulses will not damage the content.
+Designed to preserve information in case of nuclear war (Studied by Los Alamos National Laboratories; extensively tested)

+##### Nanofiche
 - Rosetta Nickel Disk (Long Now).

-##### Lunar library disks
 > The Library is housed within a 100 gram nanotechnology device that resembles a 120mm DVD.
 However it is actually composed of 25 nickel discs, each only 40 microns thick, that were made for the Arch Mission Foundation by NanoArchival.
 >
 > The first four layers contain more than 60,000 analog  images of pages of books, photographs, illustrations, and documents - etched as 150 to 200 dpi, at increasing levels of magnification, by optical nanolithography.
 The first analog layer is the Front Cover and is visible to the naked eye. ...
 >
 > Beneath the analog layers of the Library are 21 layers of 40 micron thick nickel foils, each containing a DVD master.
 Source: [TW](https://www.archmission.org/spaceil), [arch](https://archive.org/details/OverviewOfTheLunarLibrary/page/n7/mode/1up)

 #### Metal grammaphone records
 Can even record sound for grammaphone.

 Voyager golden record - copper disk 12 inches (30 cm) in diameter plated first with nickel and then gold.
 The record's cover is aluminum and electroplated upon it is an ultra-pure sample of the isotope uranium-238.
 Expected to remain intelligible for more than a billion years in sterile space.

+#### Other Metal plates
+Metal plates risk being stolen, melted and reused in a metal-scarce world.

+Metal engraving is relatively easy with a CNC machine.

 ### .5-1k yr
+#### Polymer Nanofiche
+- Nanofiche can be replicated from nickel to polymer any number of times, inexpensively.
+Polymer lasts for 400 to 700 years.
+Source: [TW](https://archive.org/details/OverviewOfTheLunarLibrary/page/n62/mode/1up)

-#### Waferfiche
+#### Silicon Waferfiche
 Source: [TW](https://taraprakashana.org/long-term-archival/)

+- temperature and water-resistant
-Needs only a magnifying glass to read.
+- Needs only a magnifying glass to read.
+- photolithographic inscription small copies

+##### Cost
+> it costs about ten times less to store documents on Waferfiche than on microfilm.

+202308 info -

+> Like all semiconductor products,  it is very much a function of volume and labor costs.
+In Bharat,  a one time investment of about $250 K, and approximately Rs 5K per waferfiche.

 #### Archival DVDs
 - 1000 Years Archival Hitachi/LG Digital Storage Blank M-Disc DVD+R | 4.7GB | 3 Pack Jewel Case